noamkyr/Noam_Kyram-s_Projects/README.md

 ### [Table Tennis Analyzer](https://github.com/noamkyr/Hw2_ex1_Noam_Kyram_Table_Tennis_Analyzer.git)
 A computer-vision system that automatically tracks and analyzes players in a table-tennis match using YOLO pose estimation, OpenCV, and EasyOCR.
 The program detects players in each frame of a match video, draws bounding boxes and pose joints, filters invalid frames, and records the player coordinates into a CSV file.
-It generates a heatmap of player movement patterns and a score-progress chart visualizing how each player’s
+It generates a heatmap of player movement patterns and a score-progress chart visualizing how each player’s performance evolves throughout the match.
+In addition, it calculates and displays real-time player speeds between score changes, showing the average movement intensity both on the video overlay and directly on the score chart.